anon-blue/anon.blue/README.txt

      hello friends what is the point of the project here? well...
            gg   m         90% openis
-      HELLO WORLD          mall di cks in yo asspeniser bounce on yo boys dixk t o this shit. dr captiaai cocklord will snap yo dick off if you dont şçşioşgdfdpe nishis is the reallest bluesvcreen you will see. eat shit and die happy like a s queelingpenis
+      HELLO WORLD          mall di cks in yo asspeniser bounce on yo boys dixk t o this shit. dr HELLO WORLDcklord will snap yo dick off if you dont şçşioşgdfdpe nishis is the reallest bluesvcreen you will see. eat shit and die happy like a s queelingpenis
               pw is                                                sdsd increadi